-The Parish Council has declared its ambition to be carbon neutral as a district by 2035.
+The Parish Council has declared its ambition to be carbon neutral as a Parish Council by 2030, and Oldham Council's target for the wider borough is to be carbon neutral by 2030.
 It is expected that all new building or renovation work should be done with that ambition in mind, with regards to building methods, environmental impact of use, and minimising associated environmental costs such as transport.

-3. Design, character and heritage
+Design, character and heritage

-Ensure that where possible, traditional, unused buildings are brought back into new use.
+Ensure that where possible, traditional, unused heritage assets are brought back into new use.

-Ensure housing development maintains or improves the unique local vernacular, with particular respect paid to historical design and methods of construction.
+Development must maintain or improve the unique local vernacular, with particular respect paid to historical design and methods of construction.